muskang-005/Smart-energy-monitoring-system/README.md

 ## Introduction
-With increasing energy consumption, monitoring and managing electricity usage has become essential.
-This project provides a low-cost solution for real-time power monitoring and load indication using Arduino and basic electronic components.
+Energy consumption is on the rise, and managing it is of utmost importance.
+The project provides a cost-effective solution for power monitoring and overload indication using Arduino and various electronic components.

 ## System Overview
-The system uses a potentiometer as a simulated current source connected to the analog input of Arduino.
-The Arduino reads this analog value and converts it into current.
-Power is calculated using a fixed voltage value, and energy consumption is tracked over time using the internal timer (millis()).
+The project is based on a simulated current source using a potentiometer connected in series with the analog input of Arduino.
+The analog input is read by Arduino and is further used to calculate current consumption.
+Power consumption is calculated by using a fixed voltage value, and energy consumption is calculated using the internal timer of Arduino (millis() function).

-The system displays real-time data such as power, energy, peak power, and cost on a 16×2 LCD.
-It also classifies load conditions and gives alerts during overload using a buzzer and LED.
+The project displays real-time data on a 16x2 LCD display and also indicates load conditions and overload using a buzzer and an LED.

 ## Components Used
 - Arduino Uno